-Registration in Advance.
-You may register in advance by 4:00 p.m.
+- If you hold your shares through a broker, bank or other intermediary, and want to join the meeting as a "Stockholder" you must register in advance by 4:00 p.m.
 Central Time on April 23, 2021.
-To preregister, you must send an email to legalproxy@computershare.com and include your mailing address and an image of a legal proxy in your name from the broker, bank or other nominee that holds your shares.
-In order to obtain a legal proxy, you should as soon as possible (1) log into the voting site listed on the voting instruction form you received and click on "Vote in person at the meeting" or (2) request one through your bank or broker.
-After you transmit the image of the legal proxy, you will receive an annual meeting control number from our virtual meeting provider to use when joining the meeting as a "Stockholder."
-Note that once you request a legal proxy you will need the new virtual meeting control number to vote your shares at the meeting and your original number referenced below in "Registration at the Meeting" will no longer enable you to vote.
+To register, you must send an email to legalproxy@computershare.com and include your mailing address and an image of a legal proxy in your name from the broker, bank or other nominee that holds your shares.
+You may obtain a legal proxy by (1) logging into the voting site listed on the voting instruction form you received and clicking on "Vote in person at the meeting" or (2) requesting one through your bank or broker.
+By completing this process, you will receive an annual meeting control number from our virtual meeting provider to use when joining the meeting as a "Stockholder." - ▶ If you hold shares through our transfer agent, Computershare, you do not need to preregister.
+The annual meeting control number will be listed in the shaded bar on the proxy card or notice you previously received or in the email you received with your voting instructions.
+You can use this number to join the meeting as a "Stockholder."